An Oracle ULA (Oracle Unlimited License Agreement) is:

 - Includes a process for renewal or certification before expiration.

-- Support costs remain constant regardless of certification quantities.
+- Support costs remain constant regardless of the quantity of certifications.

 Additional resources: